secwexen/aapp-mart/README.md

 By combining **AI-driven attack path prediction** with **autonomous red team simulations**, AAPP-MART provides organizations with a forward-looking security posture, not just reactive alerts.

+## Installation

+AAPP‑MART is currently in development.
+A full installation workflow will be made available once the platform reaches the v1.0.0 production‑ready release.

+For detailed information, see the [Development Guide](docs/development.md).

 ## Use Cases

 AAPP-MART is designed for: